 There’s no denying that we’re all ready to travel after over a year of pandemic lockdowns.
 While the light at the end of the tunnel is visible, thanks to the COVID-19 vaccines, we’re still not quite there yet.
 And the fact that the weather is getting nice again doesn’t make staying at home any easier.

 If you’re a metro Detroiter, you understand how important it is to get out of the house and enjoy every bit of nice weather before the harsh winter returns.
-But, Detroit is a culturally rich city over three centuries old and has a lot to offer.
+But, Detroit, Michigan is a culturally rich city over three centuries old and has a lot to offer.
 So, there’s no reason why you should feel “stuck” in the motor city.
 You simply have to get out and try to notice the things you may walk by every day.
 Also, there’s a big difference between seeing the exterior of a nice hotel and enjoying the room and amenities.

 Detroit is more than just downtown and midtown, however, it’s where you’re going to find the most incredible places to stay.
 These areas are also centrally located to most all notable attractions in the city.
 If you’re more of the private Airbnb type, we’ve got a great pick.
 If you want to go the hotel route, we’ve got three excellent options there, too.